UKCloud/documentation/articles/vmware/vmw-ref-vm-data-recovery.md

 ### How to add a VM to the automated snapshot backup schedule

-For information about how to add a VM to the automated backup schedule, see [*How to manage snapshot protection for your VMs*](vmw-how-manage-snapshot-protection.md) in the Knowledge Centre.
+For information about how to add a VM to the automated backup schedule, see [*How to manage snapshot protection for your VMs*](vmw-how-manage-snapshot-protection.md).

 ## Feedback